SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 #### To retrieve and apply a configuration snapshot to a device which supports typed file-based configuration

 We recommend you to use typed file-based configuration.
 With typed file-based configuration, devices can manage multiple configurations at the same time.
 You can upload or retrieve different configurations for different types.
-Using this approach is considered to be more versatile because instead of files the configurations are handled as events, which can give more efficiency.
+Using this approach is more versatile because the configurations are handled as events rather than as files, which is more efficient.

 1. Navigate to the desired device in **Devices** > **All devices** and open its **Configuration** tab.
 2. Under **Device-supported configurations**, select the desired configuration type and click